Using AI Contract Review Software

-Artificial Intelligence (AI) has the potential to disrupt all kinds of industries, making our lives easier by taking over repetitive, remedial tasks and freeing people up to focus their time and energy on tasks that require more thoughtful analysis.
+Artificial Intelligence (AI) in contract analysis software has the potential to disrupt all kinds of industries; Automotive, Electrical Manufacturing, Oil & Gas, and of course Legal.
+The disruption of the industries would make our lives easier by taking over the repetitive, remedial tasks and freeing people up to focus their time and energy on tasks that require more thoughtful analysis.

 However, AI is not going to be the be-all-end-all of every industry.
 In fact, some sectors should be particularly cautious about using AI.